Mussoorie: Sir George Everest's House

 At Park Estate are the remains of the building and laboratory of Sir George Everest, the Surveyor-General of India from 1830 to 1843.
 It is after George Everest that the world's highest peak Mt.
 Everest is named.
 It is 6 km from Gandhi Chowk and a scenic walk from Library Bazaar, although accessible by road transport to at least Haathi Paon.
 The place provides a view of Doon Valley on one side and a panoramic view of the Aglar River valley and the peaks of the Himalayan ranges on the other.

 Happy Valley

 Happy Valley lies on the western side of Library Point.
 The tourist attraction includes Tibetan sanctuaries, a municipal garden, and the IAS Academy.
 Lal Tibba is a further tourist attraction in the cantonment of Landour near Mussoorie, and overlooks the Himalayas.

 Nag Devta Temple

-The ancient Nag Devta Temple is dedicated to Snake God Lord Shiva, It is on Cart Mackenzie Road about 6 km from Mussoorie on the road to Dehradun.
+The ancient Nag Devta Temple is dedicated to Snake God Shiva, It is on Cart Mackenzie Road about 6 km from Mussoorie on the road to Dehradun.
 There is vehicular access to the temple, which provides a view of Mussoorie and the Doon Valley.